and welcome to our German word of the day. This time we are going to look at the meaning of:

-Gleich is also used for THE same.
-Then it is das Gleiche, der Gleiche, die Gleiche, dem Gleichen etc, beacause… you know… the Cayszuss.
-That hostile alien race that learners have to deal with.
+Of course gleich is also the translation for THE same.
+Then it is das Gleiche, der Gleiche, die Gleiche, dem Gleichen etc, beacause… you know… the Cayszuss – that hostile alien race that learners have to deal with.

 “Captain, the Cases are about to over-complicate our warp-sentence.”